 - Do not assemble this dish too far in advance of baking, because the rice will start to absorb the liquid as it sits (which may yield a mushier texture).

-How to store Pork Chop Casserole
+How to store Pork Chop Rice Bake

 This casserole makes enough for up to 6 servings.
 If you have leftovers, they are quite tasty enjoyed the next day.
-You can also store them in an airtight container or put a lid on the casserole dish.
+You can also store them in an airtight container in the refrigerator or put a lid on the casserole dish.
 Stored either of these ways, the leftovers will last in the fridge for about 3-4 days.

 If placed in a freezer safe container, the pork chop leftovers will be good about 2-3 months.